khudgins/documentation/on-premise/installation/installation.rst

 Enstratius engineers are working hard to simplify the Enstratius cloud management software process for proof-of-concept environments.

+We've provided some :ref:`OVA files <on_premise_downloads>` that are the same configuration as we test with in our own environment.
+These images are known to work, but you should modify the resource requirements as outlined in the :ref:`Resources
+<onpremise_resources>` section.

 Here is reference material for installing Enstratius in a vagrant instance and in single- and two-node configurations.